konrads/numpy-exts/README.md

 Python, Cython, Rust extension for pandas vectorized apply()
 ============================================================

 In pandas, sometimes it's useful to apply a stateful vectorized function.
+Example of such is a trade simulator that chooses to enter/exit long/short position based on a pandas DF.

-In this project, I compare pure Python, Cython, Rust-numpy (pyo3).
+In this project, I compare implementations of pure Python, Cython, Rust-numpy (pyo3).

 To setup